The Giaour: Influence

 The poem was an influence on the early work of Edgar Allan Poe.
 His first major poem, "Tamerlane", particularly emulates both the manner and style of The Giaour.

-Lithuanian-Polish poet Adam Mickiewicz translated the work into Polish.
-Mickiewicz wrote in November, 1822: "I think I shall translate The Giaour.
+Polish poet Adam Mickiewicz translated the work into Polish.
+Mickiewicz wrote in November 1822: "I think I shall translate The Giaour."

 Vampirism theme

-The Giaour is also notable for its inclusion of the theme of vampires and vampirism.
+The Giaour is also notable for its inclusion of the theme of vampires and vampirism, it being one of the first written mentions of such topics (preceded by John Stagg's The Vampyre in 1810).
 After telling how the giaour killed Hassan, the Ottoman narrator predicts that in punishment for his crime, the giaour will be condemned to become a vampire after his death and kill his own family by sucking their blood, to his own frightful torment as well as theirs.
 Byron became acquainted with the concept of vampires while on his Grand Tour.

 The description of the vampire, lines 757–768: